-Another simple way to team up with influencers on Instagram is by setting up an affiliate program.
+Another simple way to team up with influencers on Instagram is by setting up an affiliate program (check out our guide to Instagram affiliate marketing here).
 Your partners can promote your products and earn a commission for each referral.
 You can set this up so that you pay per conversion.
 That way, you’re only paying for results, which ensures a good ROI.

 A simple and easy way to collaborate on Instagram is through product shoutouts.
 Your collaboration partner can shoutout your products through an Instagram post in exchange for either payment or a shoutout in return.
 It’s simple, it’s easy to set up, and it’s effective.

 This post could be sponsored, but in a way, it’s beneficial to both parties even without payment.
 Evian gets a shoutout to Ian’s 4.9m followers, and Ian gets to develop his own ‘brand’ identity by aligning himself with a good cause.

 If you want to take things a little further, you could even consider working together to develop a joint product representative of both your brand identities and then promote that product on Instagram.
 This is a co-branding strategy that can really boost brand awareness if you choose the right partner.

 Big brands like HP and Elle have already seen a lot of success with joint product releases.
 Here’s an example from HP’s Instagram feed featuring a printer designed with Elle’s branding.

 You may also like

 The five P’s of marketing is the old school rule book for making sales; What Product? marketed where?
 (Place) at what Price? with what message?
 (Promotion) to who?
 (People) Brands would put up billboards, TV ads, newspaper ads, and now digital ads to